Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Methods

 The most immediate optimization is to discard all terms where the Dirac $\delta$ function is violated significantly.
 Specifically, we ignore contributions for which the modulus of the Dirac delta argument exceeds $3\sigma$.

-Further efficiency is obtained by neglecting contributions where the scattering amplitude, set by the squared modulus of the static Coulomb screening, electron–phonon interaction, or third-order anharmonic matrix elements, is below a chosen threshold.
+Further efficiency is obtained by neglecting contributions where the scattering amplitude, set by the squared modulus of the static Coulomb screening, electron-phonon interaction, or third-order anharmonic matrix elements, is below a chosen threshold.
 Another optimization leverages symmetries in the definition of the collision integrals.

 For example, the computational cost of carrier-carrier collision integrals can be reduced (assuming time reversal symmetry) by exploiting their invariance under the transformation $\vb{k} \leftrightarrow \vb{k}'$, $n \leftrightarrow n'$, $m \leftrightarrow m'$, and $\vb{q} \to -\vb{q}$.
 This symmetry allows us to limit the summation over $n'$ to $n' \leq n$ and restrict the indices of $\vb{k}'$ to those less than or equal to the corresponding indices of $\vb{k}$.